2lian/Motion-Stack/Documentation/use.md

 ```bash
 . launch_only_rviz.bash
 ```
 Please change the general settings of all those launchers directly in general_launch_settings.py.
 You can specify:
 - The name of the robot's URDF you want to use
 - The maximum level of the motion stack
 - Interfaces you need
 - The robot namespace (if given a list of namespaces, several robots will be launched)

-## Commands
+## Topics and example

-### Level 01
+### Level 01: Interface node

-Replace or use this with the interface to your simulation or robot.
+Replace or use this node with the interface to your simulation or robot.

 Topics:
 - `ang_<JointName>_set` (Input) `Float64`: Angle command for the joint named `<JointName>` in the URDF.